cynotek/pygame-platformer/README.md

 - Find your own custom artwork for blocks.
 - Find your own custom artwork for the hero.
 - Find your own custom artwork for enemies.
+- Create your own custom artwork for one unanimated entity in the game.
+Blocks and entities that only flip when they change directions are considered unanimated. http://www.piskelapp.com/ is a good site for this.
+- Create your own custom artwork for at least three unanimated entities in the game.
 - Find your own fonts.
 - Find your own sound effects.
 - Find your own theme music.